Homey integration for Home Assistant - Now Available! 🎉

 • Enter your Homey IP address and API key

-• Select devices (optional) - Choose which devices to import, or import them all
+• Select devices (optional) – choose which devices to import or import all

 Homey Self Hosted Server Configuration

-If you’re using Homey Self Hosted Server (SHS), you need to specify the port number in the host address:
+For Homey Self Hosted Server (SHS), include the port in the host:

 Important Notes

-:warning: This is a work in progress!
+This is a work in progress.
 It works great for me, but I’m just one guy with too much time on his hands.
-Expect occasional bugs, updates, and the occasional “oops, that broke something” moment. :man_shrugging:
+Expect occasional bugs, updates, and the occasional “oops, that broke something” moment.

-I just wanted to share it with the community because I know there are others out there who want to bridge Homey and Home Assistant.
+I wanted to share it because I know others want to bridge Homey and Home Assistant.

 Try it out!

-If you’re using Home Assistant and want to connect your Homey devices, give it a try!
+If you use Home Assistant and want to connect your Homey devices, give it a try.
 I’d love to hear:

 • What works well

-Feel free to open issues, submit pull requests, or just let me know what you think!
+Feel free to open issues, submit pull requests, or just share your thoughts.

 P.S. – This is not officially affiliated with Athom or Home Assistant.
 Just a community project made by someone who got tired of waiting for someone else to build it.